Paul-weqe/failover/README.md

 ![network lessons VRRP illustration](images/vrp-illustration.png)

 Whichever between 192.168.1.1 or 192.168.1.2 is MASTER of the virtual router(192.168.1.3), the end users(192.168.1.200 and 192.168.1.201) will not notice when one goes down and the other takes over.

+This library implements the above.
+Also, these same concepts can be transferred from Routers to Servers where redundancy is needed.

 ## Installation via snap